Content Design

 An example of an earlier solution, which used placeholder copy and visual cues to indicate the empty “Interests” section.

 We quickly realized that this approach wasn’t working.
-Through low-fi user testing, we learned that it simply wasn’t clear enough.
+Some quick user testing taught us that it simply wasn’t clear enough.
 Users found it confusing; they failed to quickly understand that the section highlighted in purple was a new content bucket that they could add to.

 The solution above also created what we came to think of as “the preview problem”: a logged in user would see the empty sections on their own profile; every other user would not.
 This made it difficult for users to see an accurate preview of their public profile, which was one of our guardrails.